ActiveState/wiki-test/user-guide/01-basics.md

 ```

-## Defining an ingredinet with a dependency
+## Defining an ingredient with a dependency

 There is an ingredient B who depends on A